Bonita, Oregon

 Bonita is a former unincorporated community in Washington County, Oregon, United States, now located within the boundaries of the city of Tigard.

+Not to be confused with Bonita neighborhood in Malheur County also in Oregon.

 History

 The name "Bonita" derives from the Spanish word meaning "beautiful"; and it was named by local resident George W. Cassaday.
 Bonita was a former station of the Oregon Electric Railway.